 From a style viewpoint, the speaker that wins you over here will likely depend upon what you intend to use it for.
 Cosmetically, I thought the Sony and Anker speakers looked finest around the home.
 They were also the most intuitive to make use of.
-Bluetooth speakers under $150, these days often tend to omit panels in favour of streamlined, multi-use switches or accept your linked gadget.
+Bluetooth speakers under $150, these days often tend to omit panels in favor of streamlined, multi-use switches or accept your linked gadget.

 However, I a lot favour the ability to control my tool on-unit without needing to examine an engaged process that varies from speaker to speaker, as both the Soundcore Flare 2 and the Sony excelled below.
 Of the two, Sony looks like an extra premium item.
 It’s readily available in blue, corrosion red, taupe, moss environment-friendly, and also black– all relatively low-key as well as neutral– and I located heaven variation mixed right into my own home setting reasonably nicely.

 Undoubtedly if obtaining a light show with your songs playback is a perk, the Soundcore Flare 2 is a no-brainer, yet it’s probably not most likely to be as practical for throwing in a tiny bag or everyday gym bag.
 For that, the Wonderboom 2 or the Bose SoundLink Micro are attractive options.
 You can also clip the Ultimate Ears, Sony, and Tribit Audio Bluetooth speakers under $150 onto a knapsack with a carabiner.
 However, the Bose’s on-speaker tear-resistant silicone band makes it perfect for a cooler or bike, where it can relax flush against a bar without hanging around near your legs.